The Health and Safety Executive is carrying out spot checks and inspections on all types of businesses in all areas to

-You can seek advice from Peterborough City Council’s dedicated Covid business support team on email@example.com.
-Where your business is an SME based in Peterborough and your enquiry relates to the lockdown restrictions the advice will be free of charge.
+You can seek advice from Trading Standards or your local Environmental Health team on compliance with the any of the Covid-19 related rules listed above in the context of your business.
+Whilst there is usually a small charge for Trading Standards advice services, where your business is an SME based in Cambridgeshire and Peterborough and your enquiry relates to the lockdown and subsequent business restrictions the advice will be free of charge.
+Please complete our short online form and one of our advisers will be in touch.
 For larger businesses, there may be a small charge.
 Any charges will be detailed upfront so that you can decide whether to take up our offer of advice.
 Our hourly rate is £70 per hour plus VAT.

 For those businesses that continue to operate, ensuring businesses can operate safely and reduce the spread of disease continues to be vital.
 To find the latest guidance related to your type of business visit the GOV.UK website.

 A number of webinars have also been produced by Government and the NHS on working safely during Covid, covering a wide range of sectors.
 Guidance has also been produced on maintaining records of staff, customers to support the NHS Test and Trace.

 Additional guidance on risk assessments for those businesses looking to re-open is also available here.
 In addition, the Food Standards Agency has produced guidance specific to the Food sector on safe re-opening and adapting your food business during Covid-19 and operating a food business safely in the pandemic.